SeesKo/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 # 0x1B.
 Web stack debugging #4 #

-ALX System Engineering Devops - More web stack debugging (with Puppet).
+ALX System Engineering Devops - More advanced web stack debugging (with Puppet).

 ## About this Project